 Memorable Manitobans: Charles Herbert Mounsey (1874-1924)

 Born at Brighouse, Yorkshire, England on 5 April 1874, he came to Canada in 1908 and worked as a civil engineer and architect at Portage la Prairie and Winnipeg.
 In October 1915, he enlisted in the Canadian Expeditionary Force and served overseas with the 45th Battalion.
+He and wife Mignonette Mary Carrick (?-?) had six children: Barbara Mounsey (1906-?), Joyce Mounsey (1908-?), Cynthia Mounsey (1910-?), Paul Herbert Carrick Mounsey (1912-?), Joan Rosemary Mounsey (1914-?), and Ruth Frederick Mounsey (1916-?).
 He died at Winnipeg on 18 March 1924 and was buried in the Elmwood Cemetery.
-He was survived by a wife, five daughters, and a son.

 Some of his architectural works in Manitoba included: